push-based/user-flow/packages/cli/README.md

 # Quick Start

-## Set up and run user flows in an existing project
+In this quick start we can read about 2 common things, using the package in an existing project and using it in a fresh project.

+for both be shure to have node installed:

 0. have node [v14.X.X](https://nodejs.org/en/download/) installed
 run `node -v` and `npm -v` to check it.

+## Set up and run user flows in an existing project

+In this chapter we will learn how to install and configure user flows, as well as create a first example test and see the resulting performance report.

-1. Install:
+0. Install:

 ```bash
 npm i @push-based/user-flow --save-dev
 ```

-2. Setup the `.user-flowrc.json` config file
+1. Setup the `.user-flowrc.json` config file

 Run
 ```